 Who do I pay the rent to?

-There is no definite answer for this question as it differs from home to home.
-However, renters usually pay the rent either to the property manager or the landlord directly.
+This question has no definite answer as it differs from home to home.
+However, renters usually pay the rent directly to the property manager or landlord.
 The terms for the same are mentioned in the rental agreement.
 Be sure to read them carefully.

 What is the initial cost of renting a house?